Searching Your Library

 Date filters with saved:

-The saved: operator filters bookmarks by when they were saved.
+The saved: operator filters by when an item was saved.
 It supports keywords, relative dates, absolute dates, and date ranges.

 Keywords